m-gusta-666/Nuwe-Repte4/README.md

 As you can see, I did not follow the structure recommended in the challenge description, because I am more comfortable with this one.
 Also, to handle the entity validation I did not need a middleware package with classes to validate the entities, as I have used annotations for the same purposes.
 Those annotations can be seen in the domain layer (`@NotBlank`, `@NotNull`, `@Min` to make rules for each field in the entity) and in the controller layer (`@Valid` to show that the entity must follow the rules made).

+##  Postman tests

+I have uploaded a json file that contains a Postman collection with requests written for the purpose of testing if they work properly and if their responses are exactly what we should expect.
+To run these tests, you can import the file into Postman as a collection.
+Please take in mind that all tests that need it use the path variable `id=1`, so if there is no entity with this id these tests might not always pass, as the response code will be `404` instead of the expected one.